jaywreddy/spiderpig/lab_0/README.md

 is the text formatting language we will be using for exercies responses.

-Before starting this lab, you should have created a GitHub account, and sent a Piazz message to instructors with your GitHub username to the instructor.
+Before starting this lab, you should have created a GitHub account, and sent a Piazza message to instructors with your GitHub username to the instructor.
 We'll respond with a private repository that you will use for the remainder of the class to submit lab work.
 All individual checkoffs will be based on what is checked into this repository by the due date and time.